Broadway Danny Rose: Plot

-Danny and Tina narrowly escape, as Danny at gunpoint says Tina's real boyfriend is a talentless nightclub performer, someone who Danny believes is on a cruise and is thus safe for a time.
-While the gangsters try to find the "real" boyfriend, Danny and Tina escape.
-They eventually show up at the Waldorf to find Lou drunk and unprepared to perform.
-Danny sobers Lou with a unique concoction that he has come up with over the years.
-Lou sobers up, and gives a command performance.
-With a new prestigious talent manager in attendance at the performance, Lou, in front of Tina (and with her encouragement), fires Danny and hires the new manager.
+Danny and Tina narrowly escape as Danny, at gunpoint, claims that Tina's real boyfriend is a talentless ventriloquist.
+Danny tells Tina that the ventriloquist is on a cruise, making him temporarily safe.
+While the gangsters search for the supposed boyfriend, Danny and Tina manage to escape.
+They eventually arrive at the Waldorf, only to find Lou drunk and unprepared for his performance.
+Using a unique concoction he has developed over the years, Danny sobers up Lou.
+As a result, Lou delivers an outstanding performance, after which he tells Danny that he plans to sign with a more professional manager.
+Tina, having previously urged Lou to drop Danny, refuses to speak up on Danny's behalf despite their experiences together.

-Danny, feeling cheated, goes to the Carnegie Deli where he hears that the performer he "ratted on" to save himself was beaten up by the hit men (the cruise had been cancelled) and is now in the hospital.
-Danny goes to the hospital to console his client and pays his hospital bills.
+Danny, feeling cheated, goes to the Carnegie Deli where he hears that the ventriloquist he "ratted on" to save himself was beaten up by the hit men (the cruise had been cancelled) and is now in the hospital.
+Danny goes to the hospital to console the victim and pays his hospital bills.

 Lou, who has left his wife and kids to marry Tina, becomes a success.
 Tina, feeling guilty for not sticking up for Danny, is depressed and they eventually split up.
 It is now Thanksgiving and Danny is hosting a party with all of his clients there.
 Tina shows up to the door and apologizes, asking Danny to remember his uncle Sidney's motto, "acceptance, forgiveness, and love."
 At first Danny turns Tina away, but later catches up with her and they appear to make up.
-During this closing shot, the voiceover of the group of comedians talking about the story is heard.
-They praise Danny, and say that he was eventually awarded Broadway's highest honor: a sandwich at Broadway's best-known deli was named after him.
+During this closing shot, the voiceover of the group of comedians telling the story is heard.
+They praise Danny, and say that he was eventually awarded Broadway's highest honor: a sandwich at the Carnegie Deli was named after him.